web counter

 What are the basic network protocols that enable the internet to function?

-The internet uses key protocols like TCP and IP.
-These protocols help data packets move across the network.
-They make sure devices can talk to each other online.
+The internet relies on essential protocols like TCP and IP.
+These protocols guide data packets across networks and ensure devices can communicate effectively online.

 How do IP addresses and DNS servers work together to enable web browsing?

-IP addresses help devices find each other online.
-DNS servers turn website names into IP addresses.
-This lets web browsers find and show websites.
+IP addresses help devices locate each other online.
+DNS servers translate website names into IP addresses, allowing browsers to find and display websites correctly.

 What is the role of routers in the internet infrastructure?